Lapus/Wct/README.md

   - More readable, than Hex
   - Improves logic brain function

-Wct editor is used in Stapler programming language.
+Wct editor is used in Stapler programming language and practically does not differ from the Hex, but has a more advanced system of writing code.

 ### Stable version
 1.50.50